wolfiex/DSMACC-testing/README.md

 ### Without observations
 `python -m dsmacc.run -s -c -r` (spinup, create_new, run)

 This runs an iterative reset of the diurnal cycle until the avarage difference between `sum(old-new)/new` concentrations for each species is less than 1e-3.
 NOTE - this can potentially lead to an infinitely long simulation if the model does not converge on a steady state simulation.

 On each restart, the concentrations from the initial conditions file are reset.

 ### With observations
 Set up the observations file as before.
 `python -m dsmacc.run -s -o -c -r` (spinup, observations, create_new, run)

+### setting the 'SPINUP' variable in the initial conditions file.
+In running using the spinup flag, this is automatically reset to 0, and the diurnal cycle used.
+In the case that observations are used without a diurnal spinup flag, this variable can be used to determine how long the simulation is constrained to observational amounts before letting the model run free.
+See the observations section.
+[Note this really should be renamed within the initial conditions file.]

+## Initial conditions qwerks
+- Species with 0 or negative concentration values are ignored.
+- Species starting with X are ignored
+- DEPOS is a multiplier flag to determine rate of deposition (0 to disable)
+- EMISS is a multiplier flag to determine rate of emission (0 to disable)
+- For multiple runs, a description helps with identification.
+- (disabled) save parameter in description name to access archived (compiled) model setups.
+This allows a single initial conditions file to run multiple mechanisms for comparison.

 ## Model debugging
 f90 model output is presented in the temp.txt file.
 This should be your first point of call for problems with no visible output.

 It is then important to check that an initial conditions file `Init_cons.dat` has been created, and that the model has been compiled.
 Try `./model 0 0 --version` and `./model 0 0` to run the first set of initial conditions.

 ### Compiler Notes
 The intel compiler is preferable, although the makefile has been rewritten to fall back to gfortran should this not be available.
 In the rare case where ifort is installed, but not functional, you may have to either comment `#intel := $(shell command -v ifort 2> /dev/null)` within the Makefile (which disables the switch) or uninstall it for gfortran to be used.